WAC Clearinghouse Writing Guide

 CMS Bibliography formatting rules differ significantly from the Notes rules:

-• The title-Bibliography-replaces the word Notes at the top of the page.
+• The title "Bibliography" (no quotation marks) replaces the word "Notes" at the top of the page.

 • Numbers are omitted altogether and entries are arranged alphabetically, last name first, instead of numerically.

 • The five-space indentation rule is also reversed.
-The first line of each entry is flush-left while any subsequent lines are indented five spaces.
+Instead of a default indentation, a hanging indent is used: The first line of each entry is flush-left while any subsequent lines are indented five spaces.

 • When a complete Bibliography is required, it follows the Notes page.